MarioLegenda/blue-dot/README.md

 if you provide three values for ```name```, you have to provide three values for ```lastname```, even if they are null.
 Same applies for update and delete statements.

+###5.
+Scenario statements###

+**5.1 How it works**

+Scenario statements are statements that are meant to be executed in bulk, together.
+For example, let's say that you have 50 users in the users table.
+The you create an address table that has a one-to-many relationship with the users table and you wish to populate that table with some user data for later testing.
+For that task, you would have to fetch all users from the database and insert the correct address user_id as the foreign_key of the address table.
+This task can be done with configuration only and minimal code

+    configuration:
+        connection:
+            host: localhost
+            database_name: employees
+            user: root
+            password: root

+        scenario:
+            insert_users:
+                atomic: true
+                return_entity: []
+                statements:
+                    get_all_users:
+                        sql_type: select
+                        sql: "SELECT * FROM users"
+                    insert_address:
+                        sql_type: insert
+                        sql: "INSERT INTO address (user_id,